brunosan/brunosan.eu/_posts/blog/2013-03-12-young-global-leader-2013.md

 chance to get to know such a *Forum* of *doers* will be motivating.

 For now, I´m planning to squeeze as much time as possible to take the most of this opportunity WEF is offering.
+Let´s do it.

 > "I don´t know where is the limit, but I know where the limit is not"
 @josefajram

+{% youtube vtW1uqTpV94  %}